device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 ## Overview

-This is a technical guide that will walk you through a step-by-step process to building Business Applications within Device42.
+This is a technical guide that will walk you through a step-by-step process of building Business Applications within Device42.
 [Once you have successfully performed discovery,](auto-discovery/index.md) apply the methods outlined below to create Affinity Groups and then leverage these groups to facilitate the process of building your Business Applications.

 ## Viewing Discovery Data

 After you have performed successful discovery, all discovered Application Dependency data can be viewed under the Applications section in the Device42 main menu.
 The Application Components section is where discovered infrastructure Application Components are stored.
-See a complete list of Device42’s supported applications here: [ADM supported applications](apps/enterprise-application-dependency-mapping/adm-supported-applications.md) .
+See a complete list of Device42’s supported applications here: [ADM supported applications](apps/enterprise-application-dependency-mapping/adm-supported-applications.md).

 ![](/assets/images/Web_732_1.png)

-The Services section located under Resources, Services will provide you list views of all your Services including Service Instances, Scheduled Tasks, Listener ports and Service communications.
+The Services section located under _Resources > Services_ will provide you with list views of all your Services including Service Instances, Scheduled Tasks, Listener ports, and Service communications.

 ![](/assets/images/Web_732_1_Joined.png)